Scientists can now provide the forest disturbance map and mortality estimation in a short period after the hurricanes.

 Lawrence Berkeley National Laboratory

-This research was supported by the Office of Science, Office of Biological and Environmental Research of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 as part of the Next-Generation Ecosystem Experiments-Tropics project and the Regional and Global Climate Modeling Program.
-Resources were used from the National Energy Research Scientific Computing Center (NERSC), also supported by the Office of Science of the U.S. Department of Energy, under Contract No. DE-AC02-05CH11231.
+This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, under Contract No. DE-AC02-05CH11231, as part of the Next-Generation Ecosystem Experiments (NGEE)–Tropics project and the Regional and Global Climate Modeling Program.
+Resources were used from the National Energy Research Scientific Computing Center (NERSC), also supported by the DOE Office of Science under Contract No. DE-AC02-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER